-- Having a prior experience of neglect, physical and/or sexual abuse. - Lack of a safe/stable home environment, now or in the past (domestic violence or parental substance misuse, mental health issues or criminality, for example). - · Recent bereavement or loss. - · Social isolation or social difficulties. - Absence of a safe environment to explore sexuality. - Economic vulnerability. - · Homelessness or insecure accommodation status.
+Having a prior experience of neglect, physical and/or sexual abuse.
+Lack of a safe/stable home environment, now or in the past (domestic violence or parental substance misuse, mental health issues or criminality, for example).
+Recent bereavement or loss.
+Social isolation or social difficulties Absence of a safe environment to explore sexuality.
+Economic vulnerability.
+Homelessness or insecure accommodation status.
+Connections with other children and young people who are being sexually exploited.
+Family members or other connections involved in adult sex work.
+Having a physical or learning disability.
+Being in care (particularly those with interrupted care histories) Sexual identity.

-- Connections with other children and young people who are being sexually exploited. - Family members or other connections involved in adult sex work. - Having a physical or learning disability. - Being in care (particularly those in residential care and those with interrupted care histories). - Sexual identity.
+If a school becomes aware of child that may be being sexually exploited they should refer to MASH.

-If a school becomes aware of child that may be being sexual exploited they should refer to MASH.
 Child sexual exploitation - DfE guidance